Deadline: 31 March 2027

 What is the Workplace Charging Scheme?

 The Workplace Charging Scheme (WCS) is a UK government grant that pays towards the cost of installing EV chargers at business premises.
-It's administered by OZEV (Office for Zero Emission Vehicles) and available until 31 March 2026.
+It's administered by OZEV (Office for Zero Emission Vehicles) and available until 31 March 2027 (extended from the previous March 2026 cut-off, with the per-socket grant increased to £500 from 1 April 2026).

 What's Covered